sgoudie77/Digital-Clock/readme.md

 #### Getting Started:

-1. Clone this repo to your computer
+1. Clone this repo to your computer.
-2. Unzip the file into a new folder
+2. Unzip the file into a new folder.
 3. To change to a different timezone, open the index.html file and rename the id on line 14 from seoulTime to another id for the timezone you want.
 4. Open the script.js file and change the id on line 2 to match the id you changed in the index.html file.
 5. Change the timezone location in the script.js file on line 2 from Asia/Seoul to the timezone you want to display.